MicrosoftDocs/cloud-adoption-framework/docs/govern/index.md

 ## Why govern the cloud?

-Cloud governance benefits all organization using the cloud.
-Effective cloud governance minimizes avoidable risks.
-It defines and streamlines acceptable cloud usage across the organization.
-Cloud governance ensures your cloud environment is compliant with external regulations and aligned to your broader cloud strategy.
-Without cloud governance, your organization might encounter risks that cloud governance could help you avoid.
+Effective cloud governance minimizes avoidable risks and streamlines acceptable cloud usage across the organization.
+Cloud governance ensures your cloud environment is compliant with external regulations and supports to your broader cloud strategy.
+Without cloud governance, your organization might realize risks that cloud governance could help you avoid.

 ## How to govern the cloud?